Hathershaw Hall: History

 The present building is a fragment of a more extensive complex of buildings, most probably arranged around a central courtyard.
 Following abandonment by wealthy owners, much of the original hall was demolished and the remaining portion was divided into five cottages.
-When the hall was divided into cottages many traces of its original appearance were lost.
+When the hall was divided many traces of its original appearance were lost.
 It was in a decayed condition in 1826.

 By repute the hall was the home of a 17th-century Royalist family who lost part of its possessions as a result of the English Civil War.
 For many generations it was the home of the Sandford, or Sandiford, family.
 The Sandfords owned the house in the 17th century and were presumably Royalists.
-In the 18th century it was acquired by the Sidebottoms and Alexander Radclyffe Sidebottom was the owner in 1856.
-In the 1970s the building was extensively renovated and many changes made when the hall was divided into cottages were reversed.
-It now comprises a large house with the westernmost portion a separate cottage; the whole building privately owned.
+In the 18th century, it was acquired by the Sidebottoms and Alexander Radclyffe Sidebottom was the owner in 1856.
+In the 1970s, the building was extensively renovated and many of the changes that were made when the hall was divided into cottages were reversed.
+It now comprises a large house with the westernmost portion a separate cottage; the whole building is privately owned.
 Hathershaw Hall is one of very few buildings in Oldham built before the Industrial Revolution.